-Nigerian currency is the Naira (NGN), which is divided into 100 kobo.
-Approved exchange facilities include the major hotels and the airport, but official rates are very high.
+Nigerian currency is the naira (NGN), which is divided into 100 kobo.
+Approved exchange facilities include major hotels and the airport, but official rates are very high.
 It is illegal to change money on the street.
-Credit card fraud is a problem and visitors are advised against the use of credit cards throughout the country.
-Credit card facilities are also limited.
-Facilities for changing travellers cheques are also very limited.
-Prior to travel, visitors should ensure they have a variety of currency options available to them (Sterling, US dollars or Euros) in cash.
-Travellers should be aware of the prevalence of commercial fraud in, and emanating from, Nigeria.
+Credit card fraud is a problem, and visitors are advised to exercise caution when using credit cards.
+Credit card facilities are also limited outside of the major cities.
+Prior to travel, visitors should ensure they have a variety of currency options available to them (pounds, US dollars, or euro) in cash.
+Travellers should be aware of the prevalence of commercial fraud in Nigeria.

 Currency Exchange Rates

 We are looking for contributors for our Nigeria travel guide.
 If you are a local, a regular traveller to Nigeria or a travel professional with time to contribute and answer occasional forum questions, please contact us.